Legality of the 2022 Russian invasion of Ukraine: Responses at the UN General Assembly

-Responses at the UN Human Rights Commission
+Responses at the UN Human Rights Council

-On 4 March 2022 the UN Human Rights Commission set up the Independent International Commission of Inquiry on Ukraine.
+On 4 March 2022 the UN Human Rights Council set up the Independent International Commission of Inquiry on Ukraine.
+The Commission has a mandate to investigate violations of human rights and international humanitarian law during the invasion.

-Responses at the OHCHR
+Responses at the Office of the High Commissioner for Human Rights

-On 25 February 2022 Russia was accused by Amnesty International of war crimes and crimes against humanity, and waging war in violation of international law, indiscriminately attacking densely populated areas and exposing civilians to unnecessary and disproportionate harm.
+On 25 February 2022, Russia was accused by Amnesty International of war crimes and crimes against humanity, waging war in violation of international law, indiscriminately attacking densely populated areas, and exposing civilians to unnecessary and disproportionate harm.
 Human Rights Watch added its voice on 18 March.
-Finally on 25 March 2022 the Office of the High Commissioner for Human Rights was forced to issue a statement.
+Finally, on 25 March 2022, the Office of the High Commissioner for Human Rights was forced to issue a statement.

 Violations of international agreements

-The invasion of Ukraine may also have violated International Agreements that Russia is a party to, including:
+The invasion of Ukraine also violated international agreements that Russia is a party to, including: